Overview

 Define Callable functions

-The code we run in a Callable function has access to the user authentication status and the request's data.
+The code we run in Callable functions has access to the user's authentication status along with the request's data.

-Callable functions support streaming the response: we describe the pattern in a dedicated section.
+Callable functions support streaming responses: we describe the pattern in a dedicated section.

 Overview and syntax